tass23/tass23/README.md

 -
 - 📫 How to reach me on Discord: https://discord.gg/d6xUazt3t4

+- UPDATE: 2026
+- Slowly phased away from Github after the Microsoft takeover.
+None of my previous repos are available on Github anymore.
 <!---
 tass23/tass23 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.